2iamhuyvu/jquery-backDetect/README.md

 View a demo of it <a href="http://ianrogren.github.io/jquery-backDetect/">here</a>.

+**Disclaimer:** This plugin was originally developed for an edge case where I did not have access to the all of the history state functions and I needed a way to set localStorage variable when the back button was clicked.
+This plugin works great for very simple back detection, but if you need to do anything more advanced that involves history state functions, this might not be plugin for you.

 ### Installation
 ---
 - Download the latest release from here (or `npm install jquery-backdetect` or `bower install jquery-backdetect`)